Double-track railway: Directional running

+On the segment of the Southern Transcon route from Chicago to Southern California, operated by BNSF Railway, in the center of Kansas, for many years the system was managed, under the directional traffic system, so that eastbound trains were rerouted at Mulvane, south of Wichita, to run via the Arkansas City Subdivision to Newton, and then via La Junta Sub to Ellinor where they rejoined the Transcon, while westbound traffic run on the Transcon (Emporia Sub).
+When BNSF completed the track doubling in the Emporia Sub between Mulvane and Rose Hill in 2024, the Transcon began handling traffic in both directions, eliminating the need for directional running via Wichita.

 In other cases, where the shared lines already run in close proximity, the two companies may share facilities.
 In Conshohocken, Pennsylvania, where the former Reading Railroad and Pennsylvania Railroad shared lines, the lines even shared overhead electrical wire supports, for a 2 mi stretch on the northern bank of the Schuylkill River.
 Both lines eventually came under Conrail ownership in 1976, with the former PRR line being abandoned and now used as a hiking and bicycle path.

 There are about 7,500 mi of routes operated directionally in the United States and Canada, with about 2,000 mi of those miles running in Texas.

 An unusual example used to exist on the Isle of Wight, where until 1926 parallel tracks between Smallbrook Junction and St John's Road existed.
 The Southern Railway installed the actual junction, but it was only used during heavily trafficked summer months.
 During the winter, the lines reverted to separate single-track routes.

 Mixing double and single track

-Because double and single track may use different signalling systems, it may be awkward and confusing to mix double and single track too often.
+It may be awkward and confusing to mix double and single track too often because double and single track may use different signalling systems.
 For example, intermediate mechanical signal boxes on a double-track line can be closed during periods of light traffic, but this cannot be done if there is a single-line section in between.
 This problem is less serious with electrical signalling such as Centralized traffic control.